 With its elevating actions on hyoid and floor of the mouth, the mylohyoid muscle aids deglutition by pressing the tongue against the hard palate, thus pushing the bolus towards the pharynx.
 Along with digastric and geniohyoid muscles, the mylohyoid can depress the mandible against resistance, separating teeth that may be held together by food and facilitating chewing.

-Learn more about the suprahyoid muscles, including the mylohyoid with this video tutorial.
+Learn more about the suprahyoid muscles, including the mylohyoid and other important muscles of the ventral neck.